-Sauteed Mushrooms with Purple Carrots and Scallions is the perfect mushroom recipe.
-The recipe is a crunchy and tasty side dish that is so effortless to make that you will want to eat it every day.
+Sauteed Mushrooms with Carrots and Scallions is the perfect mushroom recipe.
+The dish is delicious and tasty, and effortless to make.
+Make it as often as you can.

-The perfect balance of earthy colors and healthy vegetable.
+The perfect balance of earthy colors and healthy vegetables.
 This recipe should be part of your cooking repertoire.
-It is relatively easy to make and can be served as a tasty side dish, for lunch or even as a main entree dish.
+It is relatively easy to make and can be served as a tasty side dish, for lunch, or even as a main entree dish.

-Cooking mushroom is very easy.
+Cooking mushrooms is very easy.
 The normal salt and pepper with the occasional fresh garlic and parsley would make any mushroom recipes appetizing.
-As far as cost, portobello mushrooms are much cheaper than oyster mushroom.
+As far as cost, portobello mushrooms are much cheaper than oyster mushrooms.

 Cleaning mushrooms: Soaking is out of the question.
 A quick rinse with cold water will work.
 But make sure you pat them dry with paper towels.
 You can also use a damp paper towel and wipe each mushroom, one at a time.

-Storage: mushroom can be stored unwashed in the refrigerator for up to two days in its original packaging or a paper bag.
+Storage: Mushrooms can be stored unwashed in the refrigerator for up to two days in their original packaging or a paper bag.

 You may wonder why I have added carrots to the mushrooms.
 And you may also wonder why I chose purple carrots.
 Purple carrots are loaded with nutrients and have many health benefits.

 They are sweet as the orange carrots and naturally sweet as well.
-Although they are very healthy and easy to cook with, purple carrots will change the color of your foods.
+Although they are very healthy and easy to cook with, purple carrots will change your foods’ color.
 For this recipe, you will notice that the other ingredients have changed color.
 The dish is still tasty and delicious.

 Let’s start with the carrots.
 Peel off the skin with a vegetable peeler, and slice them.
 The next step is slicing the scallions.
 A rough chop is enough because you want them to be about the same size as the mushroom when cut.

-I usually add a little bit of Lemon infused Olive oil or Truffle Olive Oil unto the pan and add the carrots.
+I usually add a little bit of Lemon infused Olive oil or Truffle Olive Oil to the pan and added the carrots.
 Whichever type of oil you choose, the dish will still be tasty.
-The difference is the Lemon Olive Oil having a little bit of citrus kick which goes nicely with the mushrooms and the carrots.
+The difference is the Lemon Olive Oil having a little bit of citrus kick, which goes nicely with the mushrooms and the carrots.

-The combination of the lemon infused olive oil and Noubess Hot and Spicy Mango Sauce gives the vegetables a delicious aroma and taste.
+The combination of the Noubess lemon-infused olive oil and Noubess Hot and Spicy Mango Sauce gives the vegetables a delicious aroma and taste, and it’s my favorite flavor combination.
 This combination is also perfect for any healthy mushroom recipes.

 Here’s the recipe